miraymen/pix2surf/README.md

 `python demo.py --pose_id 2 --img_id 4 --lower_type 'pants'`

 We provide five pairs of upper and lower clothing images to run our demo script.
 Please note that we do not own the copyrights of the clothing images.
-These are released merely for demonstration purposes and should not be used for any commercial purposes.
+These are released merely for demonstration purposes and should not be used for any other purposes.
 By excuting the script to download data, you automatically consent to the [license agreement](https://smpl.is.tue.mpg.de/bodylicense) of the SMPL body.

 # Training